zoya1/Breast_Cancer_Predicton/README.md

 The objective of the study was to predict if the patient had benign or malignant tumor on the basis of numerical measurements of cellular images.

+## Project Motivation

+As Breast cancer is one of the leading cause of cancer globally, the aim of this study was to address following questions,

+1. How do benign and malignant tumor cells differ in their sizes?

+2. Do the symmetry and texture of tumor cells have any role in their malignancy?

+3. What is the accuracy of these models in diagnosing breast cancer tumors ?

+## Requirements

+Libraries needed for the notebook to run were,

+1. pandas === 1.1.3
+2. numpy == 1.19.2
+3. matplotlib == 3.3.2
+4. scikit-learn === 0.23.2
+5. seaborn == 0.11.0

+## Files in the Repository

+ 1.Breast_Cancer_Prediction.ipynb

 ## Data Collection

 The dataset is taken from Wisconsin Breast Cancer database from UCI machine learning repository https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29